 What is a stair runner?

-What are the benefits of installing a stair runner?
+What are the benefits of having a stair runner?

-How do I choose the right width for a stair runner?
+How do I choose a stair runner that matches my decor?